-Toe osteoarthritis – causes, diagnosis, and treatment
+Toe and foot osteoarthritis – causes, diagnosis, and treatment

-Overview of osteoarthritis in the toes
+Overview of osteoarthritis in the toes and feet

 is a chronic disease that produces age-related changes in the cartilage in your joints and can cause considerable discomfort.
 All joints in our bodies have cartilage to help them slide against each other more easily.
 Cartilage wears down gradually, and this can cause pain and stiffness (while you are moving your joints and afterwards).
 With toe osteoarthritis, there is no treatment available to cure it, but it is possible to reduce the discomfort.